Skip to Content

 butter melting in a pan

-Take your spatula and gently push the egg mixture from the outside edges inward towards the middle.
+Take your silicone spatula and gently push the egg mixture from the outside edges inward towards the middle.
 You will start to see the eggs “fluff” up right in front of your eyes.
 Continue doing this step until your eggs start cooking and getting nice and fluffy.
 The secret to these eggs is cooking slow and fluffing the eggs as they cook.

 cooking scrambled eggs in a pan